How to Grow and Care for Forsythia BushesAdd this reliable favorite for early spring color Updated: 1/18/2022

 This tough deciduous shrub thrives in a wide range of conditions, and can be grown in most regions.
 Hardier varieties are recommended in northern climates where flower buds may be damaged from extreme cold or temperature fluctuations.
 Newer cultivars have been bred for compact stature more suitable to urban lots, as well as unusual foliage and colored stems that lend multi-seasonal interest in the landscape.

-- FORSYTHIA VARIETIES
+- FORSYTHIA PICTURES

 - FREQUENTLY ASKED QUESTIONS

 - DESIGN IDEAS